abezr/universal-o3-assistant/backlog/tasks/T03_ingestion_connector_interface_git_connector.md

-# Task T03 – Ingestion connector interface + Git connector
+# Task T03 - Ingestion connector interface + Git connector

-Status: TODO
+Status: DONE

 ## Objective
 Create a generic ingestion connector `BaseConnector` with async `collect()` API and implement a Git connector that scans a repo and yields file contents.